Omoa: San Fernando of Omoa

 Omoa's most striking feature is the Fortaleza de San Fernando de Omoa, an 18th-century Spanish fort, though there are actually two forts there.
 The earlier Fort Real was started in 1752, and remodelled in 1759.
 Next to Fort Real, the Fort of San Fernando de Omoa was constructed from 1756 through 1775.
-A naval packet ship (paquebote) mounting 18 guns was built here for the Spanish Navy in 1757, and also carried the name San Fernando.

-On 15 October 1779 the Royal Navy ships HMS Lowestoffe and HMS Charon were with a small squadron which arrived off the Honduras coast.
+A naval packet ship (paquebote) mounting 18 guns was built here for the Spanish Navy in 1757 that also carried the name San Fernando.On 15 October 1779 the Royal Navy ships HMS Lowestoffe and HMS Charon were with a small squadron which arrived off the Honduras coast.
 They were accompanied by HMS Pomona, HMS Racehorse, a schooner and other small craft, and were hoping to intercept some treasure ships in the bay of Dulce.
 They found two Spanish ships which took shelter under the guns of the fortress of San Fernando de Omoa, and an unsuccessful attempt was made to capture the town from the sea.
 They fell in with the sloop HMS Porcupine and some troop transports returning from driving the Spaniards from St George's.
 On 16 October, this was followed by a landing some 9 miles away at Puerto Caballo by seamen and marines from the ships, a detachment of the Royal Irish Regiment and 250 Baymen to make an overland attempt on Omoa.
 They underestimated the difficulties of marching first through swamps, and then wild, mountainous country and only covered three miles during the night.
 However, when they reached the town the following afternoon it soon fell, but they were unable to take the fort because the Baymen had dropped the scaling ladders they were carrying.
 They were supported during the attack by fire from Charon and Lowestoffe, the latter being badly damaged when she grounded for a while as she tried to get closer.

 The bombardment from the sea, supplemented by fire from some guns which had been landed from Pomona, continued on the night of 19 October, occupying the garrison which did not notice storming parties of seamen, marines and soldiers infiltrating the fort.
 The surprise was complete and there were only six British casualties.
 The treasure found in the fort and on board two treasure ships was worth some two million dollars.
-Two hundred and fifty quintals of mercury were also found in the fort.
-The fort itself was abandoned by the British at the end of November, before a Spanish counterattack arrived.
+Two hundred and fifty quintals (equivalent to 14 metric tons) of mercury were also found in the fort.
+The fort itself was abandoned by the British at the end of November before a Spanish counterattack arrived.
 The craters from the British bombardment are still visible in the walls of the fort today.

 Omoa was the last Spanish stronghold in Central America after the region declared its independence.
 The Spanish fort was captured by the Central American Republicans under Colonel Juan Galindo.

 The fort was one of the few structures left standing after 1974's Hurricane Fifi destroyed the town and was a point of rescue operations afterward.